Robert J. Wicks

 Robert J. Wicks is a clinical psychologist and writer about the intersection of spirituality and psychology.
-Wicks is a well known speaker, therapist, and spiritual guide who has taught at universities and professional schools of psychology, medicine, nursing, theology, and social work for more than thirty years.
-He a Professor Emeritus at Loyola University Maryland.
+Wicks is a speaker, therapist, and spiritual guide who has taught at universities and professional schools of psychology, medicine, nursing, theology, and social work for more than thirty years.
+He is a Professor Emeritus at Loyola University Maryland.

 He is a recipient of the Holy Cross Pro Ecclesia et Pontifice, the highest medal that can be awarded to the laity by the Papacy for distinguished service to the Catholic Church.

 In 2003 he was the Commencement Speaker for Wright State School of Medicine in Dayton, Ohio and in 2005 he was both Visiting Scholar and the Commencement Speaker at Stritch School of Medicine in Chicago.
 He was also Commencement Speaker at and the recipient of an honorary doctorate from Caldwell College in New Jersey.

 Early life and education

 Wicks graduated from Fairfield University in Connecticut in 1968 with a Bachelor of Arts degree in psychology and philosophy.

 After working in counseling for the New York State Narcotic Addiction Control Commission, he enlisted in the United States Marine Corps.

 He went on to receive his Master of Arts degree in 1973 from St. John's University in New York City.
 In 1977, he received his doctorate in psychology from Hahnemann Medical College and Hospital.